digital-skills-for-researchers/coursebook/modules/programming/badges/input-output.md

 Lines: 112
 ```

-**Note:** You may use the web as a reference for this task, including the Python documentation and StackOverflow.
-You may not refer to your own previous work, even if it is hosted on GitHub.

 ## Assessor Checklist

-- Script runs from shell.
+1. Script runs from shell.
-- Prompts the user for a file path.
+2. Prompts the user for a file path.
-- Loads a relative file path successfully.
+3. Loads a relative file path successfully.
-- Loads an absolute file path successfully.
-- Produces a summary file with the correct name.
+4. Produces a summary file with the correct name.
-- Summary file contains the correct information.
+5. Summary file contains the correct information.
-- Script notifies the user when the summary has been produced.
+6. Script notifies the user when the summary has been produced.
-{:.checklist}